Phuket expands 'sandbox' scheme to vaccinated travellers from all countries

-BANGKOK (AFP) - Fully vaccinated travellers from any country can now book holidays to tourism haven Phuket, the Thai government has announced, under tweaks to a struggling quarantine-free travel scheme.
+BANGKOK • Fully vaccinated travellers from any country can now book holidays to the Thai tourism haven Phuket, the government has announced, under tweaks to a struggling quarantine-free travel scheme.

 Pre-virus, the sector made up a fifth of Thailand's national income, and the travel curbs have fed into the country's worst economic performance in more than two decades.